harishkavindauoj/base64-encoded-barcode-viewer/README.md

-# Base64 Encoded Barcode Viewer
+# Base64 Encoded Image Viewer

-A simple web tool to view and display barcodes that are encoded in base64 format.
+A simple web tool to view and display any base64-encoded images, including barcodes, QR codes, and other image formats.

 ## Overview

-This tool allows you to paste base64-encoded barcode images and instantly view them in your browser.
-It supports various image formats including PNG, JPEG, GIF, and SVG that contain barcode data.
+This tool allows you to paste base64-encoded images and instantly view them in your browser.
+It works with any image format that your browser can render.

 ## Features

-- Paste any base64-encoded barcode image
+- Paste any base64-encoded image
-- Auto-detection of image format
+- Auto-detection of common image formats
 - Works with or without the data URI prefix (`data:image/png;base64,`)
 - Simple, clean interface
 - No server-side processing - everything happens in your browser